-High school students in Ohio have the opportunity to earn college credits before they’ve earned their diploma.
+High school students in Ohio have the opportunity to earn college credits before they’ve earned their diplomas.
 Through the state’s College Credit Plus program, students in grades seven through 12 can simultaneously earn high school and college credits.
 As stated on the College Credit Plus website, the purpose of this program is to enhance students’ career readiness and postsecondary success, while providing a variety of options to college-ready students, at no or limited costs to students and families.

 How Does College Credit Plus Work in Ohio?